 - Remove from oven when done, and discard thyme sprigs before serving.

-You can use any size turnips for this recipe, but note that large turnips can be tougher and more bitter than smaller turnips.
+Ingredient Tips: You can use any size and any type turnips for this recipe, but note that large turnips can be tougher and more bitter than smaller turnips.
 Whichever you choose, make sure you cut them into the same size chunks.

 Nutrition Information:Yield: 4 Serving Size: 1